MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_Controlling_Deployments_using_Release_Gates.md

      ```

     > **Note**: Record the name of the Canary web app.
 You will need it later in this lab.
+    > Known bugs at https://github.com/Azure/azure-cli-extensions/issues/4490 and https://github.com/Azure/azure-cli-extensions/issues/4561 may cause errors in above commands.
+Workaround : "You should uninstall the extension with "az extension remove -n appservice-kube" and install the latest version (public preview) with "az extension add -n appservice-kube".
+You may have to upgrade your CLI version as well"

 1. Wait for the provisioning process to complete and close the **Cloud Shell** pane.